schettino/react-request-hook/README.md

 ### useResource

-The useResource hook manages the request state under the hood.
-Its high level api allows one request to be made at time.
-Subsequents requests cancel the previous ones, leaving the call to be made with the most recent data available.
-The api is intended to be similar to `useState` and `useEffect`.
+The `useResource` hook manages the request state under the hood.
+Its high-level API allows one request to be made at a time.
+Subsequent requests cancel the previous ones, leaving the call to be made with the most recent data available.
+The API is intended to be similar to `useState` and `useEffect`.

-It requires a function as first argument that is just a [request config][axios-request-config] factory, and returns a tuple with the resource state and a function to trigger the request call, which accepts the same arguments as the factory one.
+It requires a function as the first argument that is just a [request config][axios-request-config] factory and returns a tuple with the resource state and a function to trigger the request call, which accepts the same arguments as the factory one.

 ```tsx
 const [comments, getComments] = useResource(id => ({